goshiphq/goship-cms/content/articles/small-business-shipping.md

 ---
 title: Shipping for Small Business
 image: https://storage.googleapis.com/goshiprepo/prod/articles/images/small-business-shipping.jpg
+description: GoShip.com offers reliable, fast, small business shipping solutions and services throughout the United States.
+Click here to book a shipment!
+keywords: shipping for small business
 ---
 *When it comes to small business shipping, many business owners are not sure where they should start.
 Do they need to set up shipping accounts?
 Work with one company, or many?
 What's the best solution for their company's specific needs?
 What are the best shipping options for small businesses?
 GoShip.com's extensive experience with small business shipping solutions means we can help you find the right answers for your company's needs.*

 ## What are the best shipping options for a small business?

 Small business owners often have to wear many hats.
 Managing everything from the production process to the ultimate [customer experience](https://www.goship.com/blog/how-to-improve-your-customers-experience-through-shipping/) can be overwhelming.
 Shipping and logistics are the crucial parts of any business, whether it's small or large.
 For small businesses, shipping means even more, because it lets you provide a customized customer experience and retain your customers.
 Retailers know that their job is not done once the sale is closed.
 Every aspect of the interaction they have with consumers is an opportunity to impress them --- or to lose their business forever.